eypros/Object-Detection-Metrics/README.md

 In this case `detect_bboxes` is used to create the bboxes in a folder and then the process is identical to the previous case.

 1. The final option includes the use of txt (or xml) files for bboxes and application of [`eval_model`](#direct-evaluation-of-an-object-detector-over-an-image-folder).
+This option is the more discrete leaving no intermediate outputs.

 ## Evaluation using pascalvoc